The university provides helpful advice on how postgraduate fees should be paid.

 Students are eligible if they

-The SAAS website for postgraduate student allowances details eligibility, level of support and other relevant issues.
-After students have checked that they satisfy the eligibility conditions, they should fill in the application form and support their PTFL application with an unconditional offer of a place on one of our MSc programmes.
+The postgraduate funding guide details eligibility, level of support and other relevant issues.
+After students have checked that they satisfy the eligibility conditions, they should fill in the postgraduate application form and support their PTFL application with an unconditional offer of a place on one of our MSc programmes.
 SAAS will inform applicants directly if their application for a loan has been accepted.
 The following MSc programmes at Heriot-Watt University are currently recognised by the PTFL scheme: